-By naming the Center for Walker Percy, we honor the memory and contributions of this prominent American author, Catholic, and former Loyola faculty member.
-By establishing such a center and encouraging publication, we can draw on and further the strengths of several arts departments on campus, including English, communications, music, drama, and visual arts.
+By naming the Center for Walker Percy, we honor the memory and literary contributions of this prominent American author, Catholic, and former Loyola faculty member.
+By establishing such a center and encouraging publication, we draw on and further the strengths of departments across campus, including English, communications, music, drama, and visual arts.

-Walker Percy was a generous mentor and advocate for aspiring writers throughout his life.
-His spirit lives on in the WPC's support of writers and scholars at Loyola and in the larger New Orleans-area community.
+Walker Percy was a generous mentor and an advocate for aspiring writers throughout his life.
+His spirit lives on in the WPC's support of writers and scholars at Loyola and throughout the New Orleans-area community.

-The WPC sponsors a biannual conference on Walker Percy, a reading series, symposia, community creative writing workshops, and a summer institute for high-school-aged writers.
+The WPC sponsors community creative writing workshops, a biannual conference, a reading series, symposia, community events, and a summer institute for high-school-aged writers.
 The Center's press publishes creative and academic writing, and offers student internships in editing and publishing.

-The WPC is privileged to partner with the Lindy Boggs National Center for Community Literacy and is grateful to the Boggs Center for donating office space to the WPC.
-For more information about the Boggs Center, please contact executive director, Petrice Sams-Abiodun.
+The WPC is pleased to partner with the Lindy Boggs National Center for Community Literacy.
+For more information about the Boggs Center, contact executive director, Petrice Sams-Abiodun.